Ash vs Evil Dead chainsaw prop

 - Guts and oil.
 So sadly, we are onto what I consider the saddest part of prop making.
 After all of the hard work to make this nice, beautiful prop, to truly make it worthwhile, you have to make it ugly.
 I sanded a few spots of Revvin Red along the edges, and painted thin silver lines to imitate scratched off paint, revealing the metal underneath.
 I used Mike’s method for antiquing and creating the appearance on bone on his various Skull props.
 Using Minwax’s Water Based Wiping Stain, in Onyx, I mixed some stain with sawdust to create an oily, gross, gory-bits paste that I used to wipe onto the saw.
+To be honest, the consistency freaked me out a little, it was almost that or a top car wax and I feared it might not do.
 While I dabbed a bit here and there all over the saw, I applied it heavily to the front of the prop where the blade meets the body, along inside corners and crevices, and around the 2 caps.
 I used more saw dust in places where there would be more Deadite bits (near the blade), and less where it is more chainsaw muck than fleshy chunks (along the caps).

 - Blood.
 I found another tutorial that talked about using Mr. Hobby Clear Red H90 for a good translucent blood effect.
 I have ordered the paint, and will update the tutorial with the final step once it is complete.